borntofrappe/the-nature-of-code/README.md

 ### Path following

-The dot product and scalar projection are useful as building block for path following, another behavior by Craig Reynolds.
+The dot product and scalar projection are useful as building block for path following, another behavior studied by Craig Reynolds.
 The idea is to have a vehicle move in the window and follow the trajectory described by a path.

-In the folder, you find two demos: `Straight` and `Segments`, to show how a vehicle first follows a single straight line and then a series of connected paths.
+In the folder there are two demos: `Straight` and `Segments`, to show how a vehicle first follows a single straight line and then a series of connected segments.

 #### Straight